eth-p/uni-chip8/docs/project/Product-Document.md

   interpreter occupying the first 512 bytes, all programs were designed considering a limited amount of memory.
 The CHIP-8 is known for being able to run classic games such as Tetris, Pong, or Pac-man.

   The goal of our project is to build a working CHIP-8 virtual machine, an interactive website to use the CHIP-8 virtual machine, and at least two games along with useful tools for the team members.
-The final emulator would in theory be able to run any CHIP-8 program.
+The final product would in theory be able to run any CHIP-8 program.

 ## Meeting Schedule